sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  “saṃskāra utpadyante”= (due to the dwindling away of the seeds of latent-impressions) of the afflictions, he who is the abode just of clarity of insight (has no other thoughts)pertaining to the body like 'I am' or 'This is mine' as with an empty house.

- “[tada'sya bhavati](http://॑# "The Vivaraṇakāra adds “sarvathāvivekakhyāteḥ” as an adjective to “asya”No attempt is made to give the meaning of this sentence; the bhāṣya has been repeated verbatim.")”.“asya”= in the case of (such a) brāhmaṇa (wise one).
+ “tada'sya bhavati[^870]”.“asya”= in the case of (such a) brāhmaṇa (wise one).
 The technical name “dharmamegha”is so called because it rains the highest dharma called kaivalya (liberation, isolation.)

+[^870]: "The Vivaraṇakāra adds “sarvathāvivekakhyāteḥ” as an adjective to “asya”No attempt is made to give the meaning of this sentence; the bhāṣya has been repeated verbatim."

 **ततः क्लेशकर्मनिवृत्तिः॥३०॥**